Two empty chairs in a dream at a small table with a soft loaf of bread between them and a wildflower

 Today, if the theme resonates, write on a sheet one “I want” you have long not allowed yourself, and one small action toward it.
 Without devouring anyone: simply as agreement to have your own hunger.
 The Rebel recognizes such notes as respect, and in the dreams that follow leads you into scenes uncomfortable to wake from less often.

 You dream not of horror but of a ceremony.
 A group of people shares something called “flesh” — but symbolically: bread, a chalice, a figure.
 The participants are calm, there is solemnity.
 You too receive your share and feel: “I have received something important.”
-In the body — not disgust, but a soft recognition.
+In the body there is not disgust but a soft recognition.

-Your Inner Sage speaks with you here — the part that knows behind a frightening picture often stands an ancient metaphor of integration: to receive inside something from another, include it in yourself, grow larger through it.
-This dream comes in periods when you are absorbing someone’s knowledge, experience, quality — not through theft but through agreement and gratitude: a teacher, a book, a community, a mentor, an inner dialogue with a significant person who has passed.
+Your Inner Sage sees behind that rite: the part that knows behind a frightening picture there often stands an ancient metaphor of integration: to receive something from another into yourself, to include it in who you are, to grow larger through it.
+This dream comes in periods when you are absorbing someone’s knowledge, experience, quality, not through theft but through agreement and gratitude: a teacher, a book, a community, a mentor, an inner dialogue with a significant person who has passed.

 Ask yourself: “Which knowledge, quality, or experience am I honestly absorbing from someone right now — and how can I receive it with gratitude, without feeling like a thief or a debtor?”